 I love Natalie from Mummy and Moose suggestion of training the dog to do its business in one area and training the kids to avoid!
 Genius!!
 While we don’t have any pets one suggestion that ill definitely be implementing is from Sarah of A Few Favourite Things of keeping the wheelie bins separate.
 Safety aside we have 3 and they are so unsightly looking!

 I also love Carolin of Mummy Alarm suggestion of soft surfaces for playing on.
 I have two boys and they just love playing rough, climbing and skipping around the place.
 Hopefully a soft surface would lessen the cuts and scraps.
-Something like rubber mulch flooring would be ideal.
+Having done my research (extensive research!)
+I have found ESP Play who amongst other products offer a great range of soft surfaces.
+I really like the artifical grass or the rubber mulch.
+I’m all about low maintenance but practical solutions.

 The bit the boys will love!!
 Both Stacey of One Small Human and Anoushka of Spitting Yarn mentioned mud kitchens!!
 I have never heard of this before but I suspect the boys would love it, quite literally, a sectioned off area with some kitchen utensils and some muck/mud.
 You can’t beat the messy play to keep them entertained for hours.
 Emma from Our Fairytale Adventure suggested a sensory garden including a fruit and veg patch.
 I love the idea of growing some of our own vegetable so this is something im definitely looking into.
 Check out Emma’s gorgeous garden at the above lunch, that pergola is some serious garden goals!